 Mandu (Korean Dumplings)

-Stuffed into an intestinal casing, Soondae is made by mixing pork blood with noodles, glutinous rice, and a mixture of soybean paste, chili, and spices.
-The iron taste of blood was quite prominent, and the texture of the sausage reminded me a little of Japanese “mochi”, a kind of chewy and gelatinous cake.
-It definitely wasn’t for me, but maybe if you’re a fan of black pudding, or you’re a traveling vampire it could be your cup of tea.
+The sausage is made by mixing pork blood with noodles, glutinous rice, and a mixture of soybean paste, chili, and spices.
+This is then stuffed inside an intestinal casing.
+The iron taste of blood is quite prominent, and the texture of the sausage resembles Japanese “mochi” – a kind of chewy and gelatinous cake.

 Different vendors make their hotteok in different ways.
 In some ways, these are comparable to the thick, fluffy American-style pancakes – loaded with sticky sweet maple syrup, brown sugar, cinnamon, nuts, and other goodies.

-Besides the market vendors that sell fresh dishes, there are also a few stores that sit at the edges of the market selling Korean condiments and dry food stuffs.
+Besides the market vendors that sell fresh dishes, there are also a few stores that sit at the edges of the market selling Korean condiments and dry foodstuffs.
 Here you can pick up all of your favourite Korean candies, as well as precious sauces like spicy gochujang.
-(Every time I go back to the Far East, I pick up tons of gochujang paste to keep in my suitcase – don’t judge! #Internationalcondimentsmuggler)

-The second floor of the market is home to many fabric vendors selling textiles and soft furnishings which was unfortunately closed during my visit due to Seollal (lunar New Year).
+Foodie highlights aside, Gwangjang is a popular spot for shopping in Seoul – especially among locals.
+The second floor of the market is home to many fabric vendors selling textiles and soft furnishings.

 Getting to the Market